We may earn money or products from the companies mentioned in this post.

 I also hang my bracelets on there and it works out great.

 UPDATE: I have been getting emails from people on where they can find this jewelry holder from.
-Unfortunately, I can’t find the one I got from Target but there is one almost identical from PB Teen on sale for $14.99.
-You can find it HERE.
+Unfortunately, I can't find it but usually every year near college move-in time they bring it back!

 These dorm organizing tips for college students will make your dorm room one of the put together rooms in college.